71iq/university-registration-system/README.md

 ## Features

+- **JavaDoc:** due to repo being private, clone the project and open html files via browser to preview them, you will find, project summary, tree, and use, in addition to classes and classes usages.
 - **Student Management:** Register and manage student information, including courses taken, grades, and schedules.
 - **Course Management:** Create and manage courses, including prerequisites and credits.
 - **Faculty Management:** Assign instructors to courses and manage faculty information.